cloudtools/ssh-cert-authority/README.rst

 SSH to.

 ``--generate-rsa`` will generate a 4096 bit RSA key. ``--generate-ecdsa`` will generate a key from nist's p384 curve.
-ECDSA support is nonexistent on OS X hosts unless your users build openssh from scratch (or homebrew).
-This is considered painful.
-This may not be a problem on more modern versions of OS X (i.e. high sierra) but I haven't tried it.

 Requesting Certificates
 =======================